FlowFuse/handbook/operations/support.md

 ## Customer type
 The level of support provided to a customer will depend on the tier of our product they are using:

-- *FlowForge Cloud* customers can raise a support ticket by emailing support@flowforge.com
+- *FlowForge Cloud* customers can raise a support ticket by sending an email to support@flowforge.com
 - *Self Managed - Community Edition* users should be directed to raise a GitHub issue in the main flowforge repository (https://github.com/flowforge/flowforge)
 - *Enterprise* customers will have their own custom arrangements, TBC